 How Detoxification Will Improve Your Mental Health

-In this blog excerpt from my book Rhythms of Recovery Trauma Nature and The Body I explore the basic science and cultural wisdom of Detoxification that is a powerful aid for recovery from PTSD, depression and the addictions.
+In this blog excerpt from my book, Rhythms of Recovery: Trauma, Nature, and The Body, I explore the basic science and cultural wisdom of detoxification that is a powerful aid for recovery from PTSD, depression, and the addictions.
 Detoxification refers to a cleansing or purification process.
 It involves the transformation and elimination of bodily waste: toxins that impair physical organ function and affect mental well-being and cognitive function.

 Many people are exposed to chemical and biological toxins in the course of trauma, for example, war, natural disasters, and genocide or have used toxic substances such as alcohol.
-These toxins affect all aspect of physical and mental health including brain function.
+These toxins affect all aspects of physical and mental health including brain function.

-Poor quality nutrition also contributes to the buildup of toxins in the body as a natural by-product of daily life which suggests everyone can benefit from engaging in detoxification strategies.
+Poor quality nutrition also contributes to the buildup of toxins in the body as a natural by-product of daily life, which suggests everyone can benefit from engaging in detoxification strategies.
 Everyone can benefit from activities that support detoxification.

-Detoxification is an essential part of a prevention and treatment program for recovery of mental health, including PTSD, depression, and addictions.
+Detoxification is an essential part of a prevention and treatment program for the recovery of mental health, including PTSD, depression, and addictions.
 Every culture includes a variety of detoxification methods in their traditional medicine repertoire.

-The Science: The Liver is the Major Detox Organ
+The Science: The Liver Is the Major Detox Organ

 The liver and the skin are the major organs of detoxification in the body.
-The liver is the human body’s largest organ, and a primary organ of detoxification.
+The liver is the human body’s largest organ and a primary organ of detoxification.

 Whether one is detoxifying from pharmaceuticals, drugs or alcohol, or undertaking detoxification strategies to enhance health, the process is similar.

-The Liver is the center for detoxification in the body and undergoes two interrelated processes, phase 1 and phase 2 detoxification.
+The liver is the center for detoxification in the body and undergoes two interrelated processes, phase 1 and phase 2 detoxification.
 During phase 1, the liver makes fat-soluble toxins water-soluble by activating the Cytochrome P-450 enzymes.
 These enzymes attach to toxins and prepare them for phase 2 detoxification, where they are then excreted by the kidneys.
-Symptoms of liver and gall bladder congestion include nausea, morning headaches, bloodshot eyes, skin problems, constipation, light colored or poorly formed stools, pain in the upper shoulders or under the rib cage.
+Symptoms of liver and gall bladder congestion include nausea, morning headaches, bloodshot eyes, skin problems, constipation, light-colored or poorly formed stools, pain in the upper shoulders or under the rib cage.

 Plants That Help the Liver Detox

-Foods that Help the Liver Detox and aid Alcohol Recovery
+Foods That Help the Liver Detox and Aid Alcohol Recovery

 Foods are important as both a cause of toxins and in supporting the elimination of toxins.
-The cruciferous vegetables like cabbage, broccoli, and Brussels sprouts enhance the liver's P-450 enzymes, and sulphur-containing onions and garlic, both raw and cooked, should be used daily.
+The cruciferous vegetables like cabbage, broccoli, and Brussels sprouts enhance the liver's P-450 enzymes, and sulfur-containing onions and garlic, both raw and cooked, should be used daily.

-Bread and yeast based products can cause toxicity especially for those sensitive to alcohol.
+Bread and yeast-based products can cause toxicity especially for those sensitive to alcohol.
 Yeast ferments sugar into alcohol and endogenous alcohol production is high after eating foods rich in carbohydrates).
 Yeasts convert the alcohol (ethanol) into acetaldehyde affecting levels of gut flora and leading to chronic candidiasis.
 The acetaldehyde toxins can also cause leaky gut which is implicated in allergies and autoimmune illnesses.